-A favourite among travellers, the university town of Dumaguete is far more hip and urbane than your average provincial capital.
-It’s a confident place that really knows how to be a town, and its cosmopolitan harbourfront promenade is a great place for a stroll or to stop off at its upmarket seaside restaurants and bars.
+A favourite among travellers, Dumaguete is far more hip and urbane than your average provincial capital, partly because it is a university town, and partly because 4000 expatriates live here (as opposed to 400 in Bacolod).
+It’s a confident place that really knows how to be a town, with a cosmopolitan harbourfront promenade lined with upmarket bars, restaurants and food stalls.

 San Carlos is the main port city connecting Negros to Cebu, with daily ferries heading to Toledo, on Cebu’s west coast.
-The place is not overflowing with charm, but it’s fine for an overnight stay.
-Sipaway Island is a 15-minute boat trip away, and has some nice beaches.
-Otherwise there are falls, caves and rice terraces in the area.
+It's not overflowing with charm, but is fine for an overnight stay, particularly during the wild Pintaflores Festival, a parade of people dressed in amazing flower costumes.

 Bulata & Danjugan Island